< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-Phyllis Gutierrez Kenney, a child of migrant workers, was the first Latina elected to the Washington State House of Representatives.
+Phyllis Gutierrez Kenney, a child of migrant workers, served eight terms in the Washington State House of Representatives.
 Her parents came to America in 1919 from Mexico, and from the age of 5 Kenney worked in the fields with her seven brothers and sisters to help support her family.
 She went on to found the Washington Migrant Council and the Farm Workers Health Clinics.
-Kenney was appointed to her House seat in the 46th district in 1997 and was elected in 1998.
-She continues to represent the 46th District as a Democrat, serves as chair of the Community Development and Housing Committee, and sits on the Labor and Workforce Development and Ways and Means committees.
+Kenney was appointed to her House seat in the 46th district in 1997 and was first elected in 1998.
+She continued to represent the 46th District as a Democrat through 2012, serving as chair of the Community Development and Housing Committee and sitting on the Labor and Workforce Development and Ways and Means committees.

 School, Work, and Marriage